stepanataccolade/docsv2/sources/project_settings.md

 ### Build Image

-**Pull Image from:** This is where you specify the build_image you want Shippable to use as the base image for your project.
-If nothing is provided, we use shippable/minv2 by default.
+**Pull Image from:** This is a mandatory field at this point if you use Project Settings.
+This is where you specify the build_image you want Shippable to use as the base image for your project.
+You can use shippable/minv2 as a default, if you don't have a custom image.

 Example: `dockerhub_username/repo_name: shippableimages/ubuntu1204_nodejs`